Online Resource Allocation with Cancellations: Introduction

-We use novel constructions in our worst-case instances to exploit the trade-off between the above two sources of uncertainty.
-Interestingly, we observe a phase transition in both fractional and deterministic integral settings in terms of the behavior of the worst-case instance for the competitive ratio: there is the \emph{small buyback cost} regime where $f<\hat{f}$ and the worst-case instance heavily relies on the multi-resource aspect of the model, and the \emph{large buyback cost} regime where $f>\hat{f}$ and the worst-case instance heavily relies on the buyback aspect of our model and is indeed \emph{exactly} the same as the worst-case instance of the single-resource environment.
-The phase transition thresholds are different for the two settings.
-Specifically, $\hat{f}=\frac{e-2}{2}$ for the general setting and $\hat{f}=\frac{1}{3}$ for the deterministic integral setting.
-In the large buyback cost regime, our lower-bounds for the general algorithms and deterministic integral algorithms match the bounds in \cite{AK-09} and \cite{BHK-09}, respectively, established for the single-resource environment.
-Moreover, as $f\to 0$ in the extreme case of the small buyback cost regime, the lower-bound $\optCRgen$ converges to $\frac{e}{e-1}$ and $\optCRdet$ converges to $2$, which are indeed the worst-case competitive ratios of the edge-weighted online bipartite matching with free-disposal~\citep{KVV-90, FKMMP-09} for general algorithms and deterministic integral algorithms, respectively.
-This problem is a special case of our model when $f=0$.
+We use novel constructions in our worst-case instances for the competitive ratio to exploit the trade-off between the two sources of uncertainty mentioned above.
+Interestingly, we observe a sharp ``phase transition'' based on the parameter $\buybackcost$ regarding the behavior of the worst-case instance, both in fractional and deterministic integral settings.
+This phase transition divides the problem into two regimes.
+First, there is the \emph{small buyback cost} regime where $\buybackcost<\hat{\buybackcost}$, and the worst-case instance primarily relies on the multi-resource aspect of the model.
+Notably, the special case of edge-weighted online matching with \emph{free-disposal}, that is, $\buybackcost=0$~\citep{FKMMP-09,DHKMY-16,FHTZ-20} falls within this regime.
+Then, there is the \emph{large buyback cost} regime where $\buybackcost>\hat{\buybackcost}$, and the worst-case instance---which is, in fact, \emph{exactly} the same as the worst-case instance in the single-resource environment---only relies on the buyback aspect.
+The phase transition thresholds differ between the two settings: $\hat{\buybackcost}=\frac{e-2}{2}$ for the general setting and $\hat{\buybackcost}=\frac{1}{3}$ for the deterministic integral setting.

+As alluded to, in the large buyback cost regime, our lower bounds in the matching environment for general (fractional or randomized) algorithms and deterministic integral algorithms match the bounds in \cite{AK-09} and \cite{BHK-09}, established only for the single-resource environment.
+Furthermore, as $\buybackcost \to 0$ in the extreme case of the small buyback cost regime, the lower bound $\optCRgen$ converges to $\frac{e}{e-1}$, and $\optCRdet$ converges to $2$.
+These values correspond to the worst-case competitive ratios for edge-weighted online bipartite matching with free disposal for general fractional \revcolor{(or randomized integral under large capacities)} and deterministic integral algorithms, respectively.